Free SOA Exam ALTAM (Advanced Long-Term Actuarial Mathematics) Pension Plans and Retirement Benefits Practice Questions

 D is correct.

-Financial planning guidelines commonly target a replacement ratio of approximately 70%–85% because retirees typically face: (1) lower income taxes (reduced income, no payroll taxes); (2) elimination of work-related expenses (commuting, clothing, lunches); and (3) no further need to save for retirement.
-These factors mean a retiree needs less gross income than during their working years to maintain a similar standard of living.
+The replacement ratio measures post-retirement income as a fraction of pre-retirement income.
+Financial planning guidelines commonly target approximately 70% to 85% because retirees typically face: (1) lower income taxes (reduced taxable income and no payroll taxes on earnings); (2) elimination of work-related expenses such as commuting, work clothing, and meals away from home; and (3) no further need to set aside savings for retirement.
+Because these outflows disappear at retirement, a retiree needs less gross income than during working years to sustain a comparable standard of living, so a target below 100% is adequate rather than deficient.

 A pension plan actuary is comparing three cost methods for the same participant.
 Which of the following orderings of the actuarial accrued liability (AAL) at mid-career is correct?